growthepie/.github/profile/README.md

 <img width="392" height="90" alt="growthepie.com logo on white" src="https://github.com/user-attachments/assets/5698192b-5256-4db2-bce0-8a42d9a9ce04" />

-[growthepie](https://growthepie.com/) aims to enhance transparency and understanding of the Ethereum ecosystem by providing comprehensive, curated data, analysis and educational resources to users, developers and chain teams.
+[growthepie](https://growthepie.com/) is the open analytics platform for the Ethereum ecosystem.
+From Mainnet to Layer 2s and onchain applications, we showcase the growth of the ecosystem while also empowering Ethereum builders with open and actionable metrics on usage and adoption.

 ## gtp - DNA

 The [`gtp-dna`](https://github.com/growthepie/gtp-dna) repository contains the core data definitions and mapping files that power [growthepie.com](https://www.growthepie.com).
-If you are member of a chains or application team you can change chain metadata here or upload application logos.
+If you are a member of a chain or application team, you can change chain metadata here or upload application logos.

 ## gtp-backend - Backend Repository